einsteinpy/einsteinpy/CONTRIBUTING.rst

 Contributing
 ============

-Einsteinpy is a community project, hence all contributions are more than welcome!
+EinsteinPy is a community project, hence all contributions are more than welcome!

 Bug reporting